Detaching an EVS Disk¶

 Before detaching an EVS disk from a running Linux server, you must log in to the server and run the umount command to cancel the association between the disk and the file system, and ensure that no programs are reading data from or writing data to the disk.
 Otherwise, you will not be able to detach the disk.

-Click in the upper left corner and select the desired region and project.
+in the upper left corner and select the desired region and project.

-Choose Storage > Elastic Volume Service.
+in the upper left corner and choose Storage > Elastic Volume Service.

 The Elastic Volume Service page is displayed.

-The disk details page is displayed.
+The server details page is displayed.

 The Detach Disk dialog box is displayed.